 from their desks and daily duties.

-During the event, the team is actively making changes to improve and fix the root cause of the problems that are effecting their departments.
-They have an opportunity to make a big difference.
-It teaches them to collaborate, brain storm and work together toward a common goal.
+Thereafter the event, the team is actively making changes to improve and fix the root cause of the problems that are effecting their departments.
+Thus they have an opportunity to make a big difference.
+It teaches them to collaborate, brain storm and work together toward a common goal simultaneously.

 Step Three: Post-Kaizen

 This is the follow-up period and it is vital to the sustained success of the Kaizen Event.

 You must have a good plan that ensures the decisions you’ve made about how to solve the problem and run things moving forward has become tangible.